Stealing Shows Negative Social Character

-People usually steal because they don't have a job, they feel it is easier than working, or they see an opportunity to get something for nothing.
-One advantage of stealing is that the chances of getting caught are slim.
+People may steal for a variety of reasons.
+It could be because they don't have a job, they feel it is easier than working, or they see an opportunity to get something for nothing.
+People who steal rationalize that the chances of getting caught are slim.

 Questions you may have are:

 - What are the benefits of stealing?

 - What are the consequences of stealing?

 Why do people steal or take things and money that belong to other people, as opposed to working and purchasing items?

 Some people are under the pressure to obtain money or goods.
 That pressure may be greater than their ability to get what they want or need.
 For example: